gfulian/quantas/docs/source/tutorials/soec_tutorial.rst

 Preliminary operations
 ======================

-Download the :download:`hydroxylapatite input file<../downloads/hydroxylapatite.dat>`, which
+Download the :download:`hydroxylapatite input file<../downloads/hydroxylapatite.dat>`,
-contains the second-order elastic constant (SOEC) tensor of hydroxylapatite in Voigt notation (values in GPa) and the density of the mineral, expressed in :math:`kg\ m^{-3}`.
+which contains the second-order elastic tensor of hydroxylapatite in Voigt notation (:math:`6 \times 6` matrix, values in GPa) and the density of the mineral, expressed in :math:`kg\ m^{-3}`.
 [1]_

 Put this file in a folder of your choice and enter in this folder via the command prompt (or console under Linux/Mac OSX).

 Analysis of the second-order elastic constants